Zoé Vallé Memorial LibraryLatest News:

 Zoé’s husband Alfred Lightfoot had the observation tower built to combine his love of sailboat racing and cigar smoking.
 In 1903 one could see clear down to Chester Harbour from Lightfoot Tower.
 It is the last and only viewing tower in Chester which continues to exist thanks to its careful restoration financed through the heroic fundraising of Suzi Fraser and constructed by a dedicated group of craftsmen led by Barry Redmond in 2014.

-Upon Zoé’s death, her sister Isabel Vallé Austen bequeathed 63 Regent and its grounds to the village of Chester on two conditions: that it always operate as a library and that it serve the community.
-The women of Chester stepped forward (of course) urging the men of council to overcome their resistance to the idea.
+Upon Zoé’s death, her sister Isabel Vallé Austen bequeathed 63 Regent and its grounds to the village of Chester on two conditions: that it always operate as a public library and civic centre to serve the community.
+The women stepped forward (of course) urging the men of Council to overcome their resistance to the idea.
 It was unanimously agreed to as a result, and the day to day operations were taken on as special project of the W.I.N.S.
 (Women’s Institute of Nova Scotia ) until they disbanded in the early 1970’s.

 Venue Rental:

-Imagine saying your vows in our tower, in our gardens, or during the winter in our spacious club room lit by candle or firelight.
+Imagine saying your vows in our unique Tower, in our gardens, or in our lovely Club Room.
+Unforgettable.

-The Zoé Vallé Library, Lightfoot Viewing Tower and its gardens can be rented either in full or in part for your special day event or meeting.
-We are also pleased to be considered for filming or for your groups’ meeting needs.
+Spaces in the Zoé Vallé Library, Lightfoot Viewing Tower, and the gardens can be rented either in full or in part.
+We are also pleased to be considered for filming.

 -